Inbibo/shift_docs/docs/reference/developer_guide/developing_custom_catalogs.md

 ### Python Decorator

-The `shift.utils.decorators` module contains the `mainThread` decorator which you can import in your custom catalog.
+The `shift.utils.decorators` module contains the `mainThread` decorator, which can be imported into a custom catalog.
 This decorator can wrap the `execute` method of an operator and dynamically force the execution logic to run on the main thread if the Shift session is running in Maya or Nuke.
-Here is an exemple on how to use it:
+Here is an example on how to use it:

 <pre><code style="white-space: pre; margin: 20px 0; padding: 10px; box-sizing: border-box;">from shift.core.workflow import SOperator
 from shift.core.workflow import SPlug